arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A.**, Lee, H-H., Arisandi, D., & Koh, S-K. Embracing Data Analytics in Small and Mid-size Enterprises: A Multilevel Framework of Technological Acceptance.
 Submitted to a journal.

+* **Perdana, A**., Lee, W.E.
+Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
+In preparation for journal submission.

+* Chu, M.K., & **Perdana, A**.
+Accounting Assessment Before and During COVID-19.
+In preparation for journal submission.

+* Liew, A., O'Leary, D., **Perdana, A**., Wang, T. 2021 International Conference of the Journal of Information Systems Panel Discussion on Digital Transformation in Accounting and Auditing.
+In preparation for journal submission.

 Work in Progress
 ----

-* Liew, A., O'Leary, D., **Perdana, A**., Wang, T. 2021 International Conference of the Journal of Information Systems Panel Discussion on Digital Transformation in Accounting and Auditing.
-In preparation for journal submission.

 * **Perdana, A**., & Wang, T. Harnessing Data and Embracing Digital Strategy: Digital Transformation at Zalora.
 In preparation for journal submission.